1957 Jammu and Kashmir Legislative Assembly election: The election

 The election was conducted by the State's Franchise Commission.
 Voting was scheduled in the Jammu Division on 25 March and in the Kashmir Valley on 30 March.
 Because of snow-bound conditions, the voting for 7 other seats was held in May.
 The final results were announced on 3 June.

 Of the 75 seats of the Legislative Assembly, 43 seats were allocated to the Kashmir Valley, 30 to Jammu, and 2 to Ladakh.

 The election irregularities first witnessed in the Constituent Assembly elections in 1951 continued.
 Scholar Sumantra Bose states that the franchise official in charge of deciding the validity of nomination papers was a henchman of Prime Minister Bakshi Ghulam Mohammad.
-In the Valley, 30 seats were unopposed, resulting in wins for the National Conference; 10 more seats were declared elected after the rejection of the nomination papers of the opposing candidates.
+In the Valley, elections in 30 seats were unopposed, resulting in wins for the National Conference; an additional 10 seats were declared unopposed after the rejection of the nomination papers of the opposing candidates.
 Three of these candidates were rejected on the grounds of being under the qualifying age, six due to improper nomination papers, and one on the grounds of being a government contractor.
 On the whole, the National Conference acquired a majority in the Assembly even before the voting began.

-Of the 28 remaining seats that witnessed voting on March, 20 were in Jammu and 8 in the Kashmir Valley.
+Of the 28 remaining seats that witnessed voting in March, 20 were in Jammu and 8 in the Kashmir Valley.
 The Jammu Praja Parishad put forward 17 candidates, the Praja Socialist Party 8 candidates, and the Harijan Mandal 6 candidates.
 The Plebiscite Front and the Kashmir Political Conference boycotted the election.